plan-systems/design-docs/proof-of-correctness.md

    1. All communication within and between members of **C** is:
         a) informationally maximally opaque, and
         b) secure from all other actors *not* in **C**.
-   2. Adding new members to **C** incurs no significant additional security liabilty on the infrastructure.
+   2. Adding new members to **C** incurs no additional security liabilty on the infrastructure.
    3. Within **C**, each node's "community repo state" (**CRS**) converges to a stable/monotonic state as network connectivity "catches up", for any set of network traffic delivery conditions (natural or adversarial).
    4. Members can be de-listed from **C** such they no longer have access to the **CRS** after **kσ** amount of time.